digrouz/docker-deluge/README.md

 ## Notes

 * The docker entrypoint can upgrade operating system at each startup.
 To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.
+* `latest` and `alpine` tags should be considered as non-working currently as official release `2.0.3` does not include python 3.9 support from alpine > 3.10.

 ## Issues